kubeopt/kubeopt/BUTTON-REDIRECT-UPDATE.md

 1. **Sees locked feature** (Slack/Email integration)
 2. **Clicks "Start Free Trial"** → Redirects to clusters dashboard (`/`)
    - User can immediately start using dashboard features
-   - Begins experiencing the value of KUBEVISTA
+   - Begins experiencing the value of kubeopt
    - Natural onboarding flow

-3. **Clicks "Upgrade to Pro"** → Opens `https://kubevista.io/pricing` in new tab
+3. **Clicks "Upgrade to Pro"** → Opens `https://kubeopt.io/pricing` in new tab
    - User stays in the app (original tab remains open)
    - Can review pricing and purchase options
    - Seamless conversion process